 #1: Paleo Restricts Dairy, Primal Doesn’t

-On the contrary, the primal diet considers dairy to be an excellent source of healthy fats, protein and calcium.
+People who follow a paleo diet believe dairy to cause inflammation and increase your insulin levels.
+On the contrary, the primal blueprint diet considers dairy to be an excellent source of healthy fats, protein, and calcium.

-#2: The Paleo Diet Restricts Nightshade Vegetables
+#2: The Paleo Diet Restricts White Potatoes

-#3: Opposing Views on Saturated Fats
+#3: They Once Had an Opposing Stance on Saturated Fats

 Adopting a ketogenic diet restricts carb intake.
 The sole purpose of eliminating carbs is to transition your body into a state of ketosis where your body begins to burn fats for energy rather than carbohydrates.